-ALLIED MOTION TECHNOLOGIES INC. UNAUDITED NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+ALLIED MOTION TECHNOLOGIES INC. UNAUDITED NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (In thousands, except share and per share data)

 The Credit Agreement contains certain financial covenants related to maximum leverage and minimum fixed charge coverage.
 The Credit Agreement also includes other covenants and restrictions, including limits on the amount of certain types of capital expenditures.
 The Company was in compliance with all covenants at June 30, 2016.